hashicorp/terraform-provider-vsphere/website/docs/r/host_port_group.html.markdown

 The following arguments are supported:

-* `name` - (String, required, forces new resource) The name of the port group.
+* `name` - (Required) The name of the port group.
+Forces a new resource if changed.
-* `host_system_id` - (String, required, forces new resource) The managed object ID of the host to set the port group up on.
+* `host_system_id` - (Required) The managed object ID of the host to set the port group up on.
+Forces a new resource if changed.
-* `virtual_switch_name` - (String, required, forces new resource) The name of the virtual switch to bind this port group to.
+* `virtual_switch_name` - (Required) The name of the virtual switch to bind this port group to.
+Forces a new resource if changed.
-* `vlan_id` - (Integer, optional) The VLAN ID/trunk mode for this port group.
+* `vlan_id` - (Optional) The VLAN ID/trunk mode for this port group.
 An ID of `0` denotes no tagging, an ID of `1`-`4094` tags with the specific ID, and an ID of `4095` enables trunk mode, allowing the guest to manage its own tagging.
 Default: `0`.

 ### Policy Options